Produced by Stick Figure Productions, 2019

 Jill S. Krutick - Biography

-Jill Krutick (b.
-1962) is an American contemporary abstract expressionist who painted privately for over 30 years and studied at The Art Students League of New York.
-In 2010, she began publicly exhibiting her work.
-She has been praised by world-famous art critics and has had four solo museum exhibitions and scores of group exhibitions both in the U.S. and several major European cities.
 Her most recent solo museum exhibition in 2023 featured a site-specific 85-foot long abstract artwork, “Coral Beliefs,” at Pyramid Hill Sculpture Park & Museum, Ohio.
-The mixed media on panel work captures both the exquisite beauty and the unprecedented tribulations faced by coral reefs around the world today.
+The mixed media on panel work captured both the exquisite beauty and the unprecedented tribulations faced by coral reefs around the world today.

 Her work is in private and public collections as well as the permanent collections of several museums including the Coral Springs Museum of Art, in Coral Springs, Florida; Yellowstone Museum of Art, in Billings, Montana; The Longwood Center for the Visual Arts in Farmville, Virginia; and the University of Pennsylvania in Philadelphia, Pennsylvania.